simonavril/bookmarks/README.md

-Bookmarks on development and infrastructure topics
+Bookmarks  Dev -Devops
 ==================

-Here is the evolving list of really good blog posts that I want bookmarked.
+Here is the evolving list of really blog posts that I want bookmarked.

 ----------